HomeBangladeshTelecomVoIP business in Dhaka from Saudi, RAB arrests one

 The joint operation of RAB and BTRC started on Tuesday (September 14) afternoon.
 Then at 8:15 pm, Commander Khandaker Al Moin, Director of the Legal and Media Wing of the RAB, gave details about the operation at the scene.

-Dhaka: (RAB) has arrested a man Shafiqul Islam (35) with illegal VoIP business equipment in a raid in Lalmatia of Mohammadpur in the capital Dhaka.
+Dhaka: Rapid Action Battalion () has arrested a man Shafiqul Islam (35) with illegal VoIP equipment in a raid in Lalmatia of Mohammadpur in the Bangladesh capital Dhaka.

 Along more than one thousand Teletalk SIMs were recovered during the operation.
-The RAB says that the root of this illegal VoIP business is Saudi Arabian expatriates.
-He used to run this business from .
+The RAB says that the root of this illegal VoIP business is Arabian expatriates.
+He used to run this business from Saudi Arabia.

 The joint operation of RAB and BTRC started on Tuesday (September 14) afternoon.
 Then at 8:15 pm, Commander Khandaker Al Moin, Director of the Legal and Media Wing of the RAB, gave details about the operation at the scene.